 The best way to avoid HFCS is to make your foods yourself from wholesome ingredients where possible, and be extra cautious to check food labels if you are purchasing pre-packaged foods.

 Monosodium glutamate (MSG) is a flavour enhancer that is added to food to intensify flavour.
 It too has a variety of names that you need to look out for on products’ ingredients lists.
 These include flavour enhancer (MSG), flavour enhancer (621), maltodextrin, sodium glutamate, sodium caseinate, hydrolysed vegetable protein, yeast extract (which contains MSG).

 MSG, or one of its alternative names, must be added to food labels.
-Common foods you that contain MSG include stock cubes, soy sauces, dried or canned soups, and Asian style foods.
+Common foods that contain MSG include stock cubes, soy sauces, dried or canned soups, and Asian-style foods.

 To avoid foods containing MSG, then I recommend using herbs, spices or different cooking techniques (such as roasting or chargrilling) where possible when cooking.
 These are simple ways that you can enhance flavour in your meals without adding processed products.

 Preservatives (200 range) are used to prevent bacteria and mould growth on food products, preserve colour and flavour and help protect against food spoilage.